preshanth/SAM-RFI/README.md

 **Authors:** Preshanth Jagannathan (pjaganna@nrao.edu), Srikrishna Sekhar (ssekhar@nrao.edu), Derod Deal (dealderod@gmail.com)

 SAM-RFI is a Python package that applies Meta's Segment Anything Model 2 (SAM2) for Radio Frequency Interference (RFI) detection and flagging in radio astronomy data.
 The system processes CASA measurement sets and generates precise segmentation masks for contaminated visibilities.
+In order to do that it leverages the `rfi_toolbox` package which presents general purpose RFI simulation and measurement set handling

 ## Overview